Don't Frack... the Commonweal. 2017.

 The 'Don't Frack the Commonweal' icon will be an 8-spoked wheel.

-At a screening of the excellent Australian anti fracking victory film the Bentley Effect, hosted by Frack Free Exmoor Quantoks and Sedgemoor, Frack Free North Somerset, Frack Free Yeovil and Surrounding Areas, and Frack Free Somerset, a handful of people made the third spoke.
+7/6/17.
+At a screening of the excellent Australian anti fracking victory film the Bentley Effect, hosted by Frack Free Exmoor Quantoks and Sedgemoor, Frack Free North Somerset, Frack Free Yeovil and Surrounding Areas, and Frack Free Somerset, at Clevedon Community Centre, a handful of people made the third spoke.
 Fracking imminent in these areas, including remarkably close to Hinkley Point C!
 Do these frackers give a xxxx?
 I think not.

-The fourth spoke was made in the Forest of Dean at '800 Years and Counting' an event celebrating 800 years of defending the Forest Charter, and the Forest from enclosures, sale and fracking.
+9/7/17.
+The 4th spoke was made in the Forest of Dean at '800 Years and Counting' an event celebrating 800 years of defending the Forest Charter, and the Forest from enclosures, sale and fracking.
 A dozen people worked on the spoke including Verderer Rich Daniels.
 Fracking licences have been returned to the govt after a 13 month resistance campaign by Frack Off Our Forest.
-But they could be taken up again at anytime.
+They could be taken up again at anytime, but I'll eat my hat if they get a drill in the ground here.

-When completed we will take the 'Don't Frack the Commonweal' to the steps of Westminster to present to pro-democracy, anti-fracking supporting MPs and Lords, to give power to the elbows in the resistance of the fossil fuel industry power grab.
+When completed we will take the 'Don't Frack the Commonweal' to the steps of Westminster to present to pro-democracy, anti-fracking supporting MPs, Ladies and Lords, to give power to the elbows in the resistance of the fossil fuel industry power grab.

 This project is actively supported and enabled by Owen Adams Forest Advocate and FOOF